Alireza Arafi: Records and responsibilities

+His Actions in Almostafa Institute

+When Arafi was the head of Almostafa institute from 2009 and 2018.
+Almostafa Institute is a religious educational centre for "spreading the ideology of Islamic Republic" and "spreading Shia Islam".
+Arafi claims that in 8 years in Almostafa institute they have successfully been able to convert 50 million people to become Shia.
+A claim which is regarded by many experts as "unbelievable and unachievable."

 Views

 Arafi is strongly opposed to atheism and Christianity (especially house churches in Iran), which he considers forms of idolatry.
 He also is critical of how the seminary in Qom is run theologically.